lyrixx/Silex-Kitchen-Edition/README.md

 Assets are auto generated in debug mode.
 Letting Assetic generate assets dynamically in a production environment is just too slow.
-Instead, each time you deploy your app in the production environment, you should dump assets using `./bin/rebuild-assets`.
+Instead, each time you deploy your app in the production environment, you should dump assets using `./console assetic:dump`.

 Todo
 ----